African Things To Do

 Things to Do in Mali

-Mali is legendary for its Sahel heritage, Niger River cities, and historic centers tied to trans-Saharan trade.
-From Bamako’s daily life and music culture to riverside towns like Ségou and Mopti, and world-famous heritage landmarks such as Djenné, Timbuktu, the Bandiagara (Dogon Country) cliffs, and Gao’s Tomb of Askia, Mali’s story is deep, powerful, and unforgettable.
+Mali is legendary for Sahel heritage, Niger River cities, and historic centers tied to trans-Saharan trade.
+From Bamako’s daily life and music culture to riverside towns like Ségou and Mopti, Mali’s story is deep and powerful.
+Heritage icons such as Djenné, the Bandiagara (Dogon Country) cliffs, Timbuktu, and Gao’s Tomb of Askia made Mali a key name in West African history and scholarship.

 Niger River Culture Architecture Heritage History